SumoLogic/sumologic-documentation/docs/search/get-started-with-search/Search-Basics/Export-Search-Results.md

 After your search query completes, you can download up to 100,000 rows of results from your browser as a CSV (comma-separated values) text file.

-If your organization has a Sumo Logic Enterprise account, and you could like to export more than 100,000 rows, you can use the Search Job API to query Sumo Logic, then page through and output the results to a file of your choice.
+If your organization has a Sumo Logic Enterprise account, and you'd like to export more than 100,000 rows, you can use the Search Job API to query Sumo Logic, then page through and output the results to a file of your choice.
 Learn more about the [Search Job API] (../../../APIs/Search-Job-API/About-the-Search-Job-API.md).

 ## Export grouped (aggregate) results